Need specialist family law advice?

 You should apply to the Court using a Form D8 – judicial separation application.
 You can download a copy of this form on the Gov.uk website.

 You have to make four copies of the petition.
 Send three copies to your nearest divorce centre (County Court) and retain one for yourself.
 You must include a certified copy of your marriage or civil partnership certificate when you submit the form.
-Of course the wisest route is to seek legal advice so the agreement is correctly drafted and more likely to be upheld by the Court if ever required.
+Of course the wisest route is to seek legal advice so the agreement is correctly drafted and more likely to be upheld by the Court if required.

 Can I get divorced after being legally separated?

 Yes.
 If you have a judicial separation you can later apply for a divorce.